xulianrenzoku/battingorder/README.md

 The major challenge to tackle during the data scraping process, is to write a robust set of rules to identify whether the play description of an event makes a plate appearnce.

-In order to perfect the rules, I scraped all the records from 2011 to 2018 (38876 games in total), and obtained all the possible edge cases, from [a walk-off balk](https://www.baseball-reference.com/boxes/LAN/LAN201506180.shtml) to a stupid 'Neil Walker caught stealing' (*Hint: a walk makes a plate appearance*).
+In order to perfect the rules, I scraped all the records from 2011 to 2018 (38876 games in total), and obtained all the possible edge cases, from [a walk-off balk](https://www.baseball-reference.com/boxes/LAN/LAN201506180.shtml) to a stupid 'Neil Walker caught stealing (*Hint: a walk makes a plate appearance*)'.
 I mean, how can you not be romantic about baseball?

 [See Scraping Script](https://github.com/xulianrenzoku/battingorder/blob/master/batting_order.py)